zumiez/bimbly/README.md

 Once a connection is set up, then the available methods can be seen by using:

 ```
-array.menu
+nimble.menu
 ```

 Or narrowed down with

 ```
-array.menu.grep /volumes/
+nimble.menu.grep /volumes/
-array.menu.grep /read/
+nimble.menu.grep /read/
 ```

 (I plan on fleshing out this piece a bit more)

-Once an appropriate method has been selected, you can then call it on the `narc` Object
+Once an appropriate method has been selected, you can then call it on the `nimble` Object

 ```
-array.read_volumes
+nimble.read_volumes
 => get
 => https://domain.something.com:12345/v1/volumes

 params = { 'startRow': '0', 'endRow': '5' }
-narc.read_volumes(params: params)
+nimble.read_volumes(params: params)
 => get
 => https://domain.something.com:12345/v1/volumes?startRow=0&endRow=5